 Only You Can Repopulate My Race: A major plot driver for the second half of the story.
 The group didn't think (or weren't able) to bring any females with them, so they need to find some or the new warren is doomed.

 Reasonable Authority Figure: 'The Threarah', the Chief Rabbit of the Sandleford warren, appears to be the classic Obstructive Bureaucrat when he dismisses Fiver's warning out of hand.
 Holly later reveals that his reasoning was actually quite logical — most prophets are frauds, and even if they're genuine the warren would have lost more rabbits from a mass evacuation than from a flood or hunters.
-Tragically, the oncoming disaster is more massive than the Threarah can imagine or Fiver can explain coherently.
+Tragically, the oncoming disaster is more massive than anyone can imagine or Fiver can explain coherently.

 One of the biggest examples is the geography.
 Every little detail noted in the book was present in the location's real life counterpart.